Prices verified May 1 · Always confirm at the retailer before buying.

 Can I charge a portable power station with solar panels?

 Yes — every pick on this list accepts solar input.
-The EcoFlow River 3 takes up to 110W (one small panel), the Anker C1000 Gen 2 and Jackery Explorer 2000 v2 both take 600W (3-4 standard panels), the EcoFlow Delta 3 Plus takes 1,000W, and the Anker SOLIX F3800 accepts 3,200W of solar input — enough to refill its 3.84kWh capacity in a single sunny day.
-Each brand sells matching solar panel kits; third-party MC4-compatible panels also work with included adapters.
+The EcoFlow River 3 takes up to 110W; the Anker C1000 Gen 2 and Jackery Explorer 2000 v2 accept 600W; the EcoFlow Delta 3 Plus takes 1,000W; the Anker SOLIX F3800 accepts 3,200W — enough to refill its 3.84kWh capacity in a single sunny day.

 Do portable power stations work in freezing temperatures?

-All five picks discharge down to roughly 14°F (-10°C); they should not be charged below 32°F (0°C) — LiFePO4 chemistry can be permanently damaged by sub-freezing charging.
-The EcoFlow Delta 3 Plus and Anker SOLIX F3800 include integrated battery heating that allows charging down to -4°F (-20°C), which matters for Northern Michigan, Minnesota, and Maine winter use.
-Jackery and the smaller EcoFlow units do not — store them inside heated space if winter camping in deep cold.
+The EcoFlow Delta 3 Plus and Anker SOLIX F3800 include integrated battery heating that allows charging down to -4°F (-20°C).
+This matters for Minnesota, Maine, and Northern Michigan winters.
+The Jackery Explorer 2000 v2 and smaller EcoFlow River 3 do not — store them in a heated space if operating in deep cold.

 Is it worth buying a portable power station or a gas generator?

-For most US households, a portable power station beats a gas generator on three dimensions: indoor-safe operation (no carbon monoxide), zero fuel storage or maintenance, and silent runtime.
-Gas generators win only on raw runtime — a 5kW gas unit with 5 gallons of fuel runs 8-10 hours; matching that battery capacity costs roughly US$3,000-5,000.
-The honest call: power station for blackouts under 24 hours and indoor use; gas generator for multi-day off-grid construction sites where refueling is easy.
+Gas generators win only on raw extended runtime at scale.
+A 5kW gas unit with 5 gallons of fuel runs 8–10 hours; matching that battery capacity costs US$3,000–5,000.
+The honest rule: power station for residential blackouts under 24 hours; gas generator for multi-day off-grid sites where refueling is easy and carbon monoxide is not a concern.

 Who wrote this and where's the data from?

-- FEMA Power Outage Preparedness guidance (ready.gov)
+- FEMA — Power Outage Preparedness